Hyundai i30 hatchback - Reliability & safety

 Hyundai i30 reliability

-The latest Hyundai i30 didn’t feature in our 2020 Driver Power but Hyundai’s newer models performed well, with the Hyundai Ioniq and Tucson both featuring in the top 75, with strong scores for build quality and reliability.
+The latest Hyundai i30 didn’t feature in our 2021 Driver Power but Hyundai’s newer models performed well, with the Hyundai Ioniq and i10 both featuring in the top 75, with strong scores for build quality and reliability.

 We’re genuinely impressed with the amount of standard equipment fitted to all models, and it has proved effective, netting the i30 a five-star score following Euro NCAP crash testing.
 It achieved 88% for adult occupant protection and 84% for child occupant safety.

 Even the entry-level trim includes auto-dipping headlights, which dip when oncoming traffic is sensed, reverting to full beam when the road is clear.
 Lane-keeping assistance is also standard; this will take corrective action if you drift out of lane without indicating.
 Tired drivers, meanwhile, are taken care of by the fatigue warning system, which looks out for driving behaviours indicative of someone who needs a break.

 The most significant safety system, however, is autonomous emergency braking (AEB).
 This is considered an incredibly important technology, which scans the road for obstacles and brakes the car if it senses an imminent collision you haven’t taken action to avoid.
 Industry experts reckon AEB can cut rear-end shunts by 38% and the system fitted to the i30 can also brake for pedestrians.